 MIPL WP Export – Export Posts, Users, Categories to CSV Security & Risk Analysis

-wordpress.org/plugins/mipl-wp-exportExport posts, pages, custom post types, users, categories, and taxonomies to a CSV file.
+wordpress.org/plugins/mipl-wp-exportExport WordPress posts, pages, custom post types, users, categories, and taxonomies into CSV files quickly and easily.

 Is MIPL WP Export – Export Posts, Users, Categories to CSV Safe to Use in 2026?